IreneKilgannon/pands-project/README.md

 ![Boxplot](plots/Box_plot.png)

 The box plot confirms the analysis from the summary statistcs.
 It clearly demonstrates that the petal lengths and petal widths of _Iris setosa_ are distinctly different to the other two iris species.
 Their petal lengths and widths are much smaller than _Iris versicolor_ and _Iris virginica_.
-This will aid in classifying _Iris setosa_. _Iris virginica_ is the largest species in the data set and has larger sepal length, petal length and petal widths than the other flower species.
+This will aid in classifying _Iris setosa_. _Iris virginica_ is the largest species in the data set and has larger sepal lengths, petal lengths and petal widths than the other flower species.

 ## Histogram of Each Variable

 _Task_: Save a histogram of each variable to png files

+[Histograms](https://thirdspacelearning.com/gcse-maths/statistics/histogram/) are used to plot continuous numeric data and shows the distribution of values.
+The data is divided up in to a range of values, called bins.
+The number of bins chosen can affect the appearance of the histogram.
+The default number of bins for a matplotlib histogram is ten.
+For seaborn histograms the bins parameter is set to 'auto' so it will optimise the histogram with what it calculates to be the correct number of bins.

-[Histograms](https://thirdspacelearning.com/gcse-maths/statistics/histogram/) are used to plot continuous numeric data.
-The four variables of sepal length, sepal width, petal length and petal width fulfill this criteria.
+The four variables of sepal length, sepal width, petal length and petal width are continuous numeric data and can be plotted as histograms.

 <details>
 <summary>Histogram code</summary>